We use a secure connection for our checkout process.

-Once junior superheroes have finished saving the day they can spend their downtime exploring the world-famous Zoo, discovering even more about the 19,000 super-animals who call it home.
+Once junior superheroes have finished saving the day they can spend their downtime exploring the Zoo, discovering even more about the 19,000 super-animals who call it home.

-Superheroes and Villains is part of ZSL’s 2018 Superhero Takeover, a year-long celebration of incredible wildlife and the ZSL superheroes working to protect animals around the world.
+Superhero Academy is part of ZSL’s 2018 Superhero Takeover, a year-long celebration of incredible wildlife and the ZSL superheroes working to protect animals around the world.